AndreCirri/Mediacom-Phonepad-Duo-G5M-root/README.md

 **Attention: the rooting procedure invalidates the warranty or could brick your device, executing the guide you assume your responsibility is your choice.**

 **Read before start:** For gain root permission you will need to unlock bootloader, this erase all your data.
-You must do a backup if you can't lose them.
+You must do a backup if you don't want lose them.
 If you have already unlocked the bootloader you can skip to step 3

 1) Enable dev opts
 2) Unlock Bootloader